- Oops!Something went wrong.Please try again later.

-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-NVE distributed an unsustainably high 141% of its profit as dividends to shareholders last year.
-Without extenuating circumstances, we'd consider the dividend at risk of a cut.
-Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-Over the past year it paid out 145% of its free cash flow as dividends, which is uncomfortably high.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+NVE distributed an unsustainably high 150% of its profit as dividends to shareholders last year.
+Without more sustainable payment behaviour, the dividend looks precarious.
+A useful secondary check can be to evaluate whether NVE generated enough free cash flow to afford its dividend.
+Over the past year it paid out 144% of its free cash flow as dividends, which is uncomfortably high.
 It's hard to consistently pay out more cash than you generate without either borrowing or using company cash, so we'd wonder how the company justifies this payout level.

-Cash is slightly more important than profit from a dividend perspective, but given NVE's payments were not well covered by either earnings or cash flow, we are concerned about the sustainability of this dividend.
+Cash is slightly more important than profit from a dividend perspective, but given NVE's payouts were not well covered by either earnings or cash flow, we would be concerned about the sustainability of this dividend.

 Have Earnings And Dividends Been Growing?

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-NVE's dividend payments are broadly unchanged compared to where they were four years ago.
+NVE's dividend payments are effectively flat on where they were six years ago.